What is a Nuclear Stress Test?

 - An intravenous line (IV Line) will also need to be placed into a vein in your arm or hand.
 This is used to administer the radioactive drug used for imaging.
 It is required for this procedure or we will not be able to take the pictures of your heart.
 Prior to testing, electrodes (sticky gel pads) will be placed on your chest so you can be connected to an EKG machine for monitoring during your test.
 The EKG patches need to be placed on bare skin.
 The areas where the patches are placed will require cleansing with an alcohol pad and a light abrasive pad.

 - For male patients it will be necessary to shave any area where there is hair in order to get appropriate tracings.
 If you prefer, you may do this at home within at least 24 hours prior to your test.
+The below picture demonstrates the placement of the electrodes.
+You may use this as a guide if you opt to shave at home before coming in.
 Otherwise, one of our techs will be required to shave the appropriate areas while placing the EKG patches.

 - These electrodes will be attached to cables which link to an ECG machine.
 This will be looped around your waist with a belt during the test.
 A blood pressure cuff will be placed around your arm.
 These are used to constantly monitor your heart during the stress portion.